UK ‘not involved in any way’ in strike on Venezuela, Starmer says

 Britain was “not involved in any way” in the US strike on Venezuela, Sir Keir Starmer has said.

-The Prime Minister said he wanted to speak to US President Donald Trump and “establish the facts” after the overnight operation which saw multiple explosions ring out and low-flying aircraft sweep over Caracas.
+The Prime Minister said he wanted to speak to Donald Trump and “establish the facts” after the overnight operation which saw multiple explosions ring out and low-flying aircraft sweep over Caracas.

 The US president said that Venezuelan president Nicolas Maduro, along with his wife Cilia Flores, had been captured and flown out of the country after months of pressure from Washington.